 - Continual learning, personal development and community development are not only meaningful and fun, but also essential for true ongoing regeneration of living systems (ecosystems, economies, health care systems, food systems, political systems, etc.)

-- The work of other species and the flows within and between living systems are mostly invisible to us unless we practice asking better questions, observing the world around us more deeply; and are willing to question our assumptions, monitor results of our actions, and continually learn and adapt.
+- The work of other species and the flows within and between living systems are mostly invisible to us unless we: practice asking better questions and observing the world around us more deeply; and are willing to question our assumptions, monitor results of our actions, and continually learn and adapt.

-As a community, we are growing a shared understanding of how living systems work (and how to create conditions that allow them to do their work) based on our own life experiences of energies within those systems.
+As a community, we are growing a shared understanding of how living systems work (and how to create conditions that allow life to do its work) based on our own experiences of energies within those systems.
 (Energies = flows of water, carbon, sunlight, and nutrients; the work of all species; human beliefs, behaviors and patterns; evolution and biodiversity, etc.)

 If you have spent hours playing with rocks in a mountain stream, you know that you can redirect flows of water--and use the power of water to change an entire landscape--by moving a few stones.
 Likewise, by seeing relationships and understanding the nature and power of sunlight, grazing animals, human beliefs, microbes, etc., we can design actions that redirect whole systems (economies, public health, food systems, etc.) to create landscapes and communities that work for all life, rather than getting distracted by working on parts and pieces.

 Our international community gathers together weekly for a 2-hour session (alternating days and times, currently Wednesday evenings and Thursday/Friday mornings), with two consecutive weeks devoted to a theme, but using different approaches to the theme.
 See below for a list of dates.
 This allows people to choose whether they want to attend every week or every other week.